Telemetry

 - The reading type must match the type defined for that metric

-If the schema failed to load on connect, validation is skipped and any metric name and type is accepted.
+If validation fails, RELAY_ERR_VALIDATION is returned.
+If the schema failed to load on connect, validation is skipped.

 Supported Types